 Here's the truly terrifying bit.
 Beef allergies can develop later in life.
 Being able to eat it fine so far in your life is no protection against future allergies.
 The worst part is that an infection can cause these allergies.
 There's a tick in the eastern U.S. that carries a specific disease.
 If you catch that disease, one of the common side-effects is red-meat allergies.
 The change is permanent, and in many cases, the allergies are severe.
 If you live anywhere where Lone Star ticks can be found, you take them seriously.
 Those bastards have taken many of our fellow men down.
 Don't be the next victim.

 Other Health Conditions

 In plenty of cases, getting a handle on the underlying problem can alleviate red meat symptoms and get you back to a happy diet.
-In others, you might have to deal with the red meat in order to alleviate chronic indigestion.
-It’s not fun, but there it is.
+In others, you might have to deal with red meat to alleviate chronic indigestion.
+It's not fun, but there it is.
 Hopefully, the next section will generate some options for you.

 Solutions to Beef Pains

 We're men.
 We're not just here for common sympathy as we all clutch our stomachs after eating that 40 oz steak.
 We want solutions.